 -

-in defending the existence of the Pygmalion effect, 1968 invoke an earlier animal experiment of theirs (done to criticize Tryon’s Rats): “If animals become ‘brighter’ when expected to by their experimenters, then it seemed reasonable to think that children might become brighter when expected to by their teachers.”
+in defending the existence of the Pygmalion effect, Rosenthal & Jacobson 196856ya invoke an earlier animal experiment of theirs (done to criticize Tryon’s Rats): “If animals become ‘brighter’ when expected to by their experimenters, then it seemed reasonable to think that children might become brighter when expected to by their teachers.”
 However, the Pygmalion effect has been debunked; so, if children do not become brighter when expected to by their teachers, then surely that casts doubt on their claim that the animals became brighter too…?

 -